 The Community College of Denver (CCD) is a two-year public community college.
-It is a member of the Colorado Community College System (CCCS) and is fully accredited by the Higher Learning Commission and can be contacted at:
+It is a member of the Colorado Community College System (CCCS) and is fully accredited by the Higher Learning Commission.

 Higher Learning Commission

 230 South LaSalle Street, Suite 7-500